 Our aim is to conserve and protect lions, their natural habitat, and to end any activities that exploit and negatively impact lions whether living in captivity or in the wild.

-Every year, millions of lions are brutally shot, trapped, poisoned and mutilated, or kept in appalling conditions and traded by criminal networks often relying on connections to political, military, border point and other facilitating networks to get their ‘product’ from source to market.
+Every year, lions are brutally shot, trapped, poisoned and mutilated, or kept in appalling conditions and traded by criminal networks often relying on connections to political, military, border point and other facilitating networks to get their ‘product’ from source to market.

 Wildlife crime is organised crime.